-MMS 105 - Audio Production
+MMS 105 - Audio Production 3.0 Credit(s) Lecture 1

 Audio Production introduces students to state of the art audio equipment and software usage.
 Students learn basic skills in recording and editing of commercials and announcements, including use of the mixing console, microphones, editing software and recording skills.
 Students will learn proper voice techniques and other production skills.